bgamari/ghc-wiki-import/commentary/compiler.md

 - `-M`, the Makefile dependency generator, is also a client of the GHC API and is implemented in [compiler/main/DriverMkDepend.hs](/trac/ghc/browser/ghc/compiler/main/DriverMkDepend.hs).

 - The "one-shot" mode, where GHC compiles each file on the command line separately (eg. `ghc -c Foo.hs`).
-This mode bypasses teh GHC API, and is implemented directly on top of [HscMain](commentary/compiler/hsc-main), since it compiles only one file at a time.
+This mode bypasses the GHC API, and is implemented directly on top of [HscMain](commentary/compiler/hsc-main), since it compiles only one file at a time.
 In fact, this is all that
   GHC consisted of prior to version 5.00 when GHCi and `--make` were introduced.